There’s a mountain of yellow, green, orange, and red bell peppers glistening brightly on my kitchen island, all soon to be roasted!

 It’s a simple and fun technique to learn, and the results are tasty: crisp-tender vegetables with a very subtle charred taste.

-You can enjoy them as your hungry heart desires – the options are pretty much endless: top a homemade pizza, mix them into fresh salads, layer them in sandwiches and burgers, add them to breakfast scrambles, enchiladas, grain bowls – you name it, you can add a few handfuls of whatever type you roasted.
+You can enjoy them as your hungry heart desires – the options are pretty much endless: top a homemade pizza, mix them into fresh salads like our roasted vegetable herb salad, layer them in sandwiches and burgers, add them to breakfast scrambles, enchiladas, grain bowls – you name it, you can add a few handfuls of whatever type you roasted.

 Want to learn how?